Bradley Tusk: New York

-Tusk then joined U.S. Senator Chuck Schumer as Communications Director from 2000-2002, handling communications, strategy, and policy for the Senator, most notably in the aftermath of the September 11th attacks on New York City.
+Tusk then joined U.S. Senator Chuck Schumer as Communications Director from 2000-2002, handling communications, strategy, and policy for the Senator, most notably in the aftermath of the September 11 terrorist attacks on New York City.

 In 2009, Tusk was named campaign manager for Michael Bloomberg's bid for a third term as Mayor of New York City.
-While the campaign kept to internal deadlines and made no serious missteps, he believed that the large staff was becoming complacent and staff were reportedly unhappy about him requiring them to work until 8 pm every night.
 After Bloomberg's re-election, Tusk joined his administration Michael Bloomberg, as special advisor to the mayor, where he led a successful effort to re-write the New York City Charter to allow Bloomberg to serve a third term.
 He also assisted with creating the Mayor's campaign promise index, making Bloomberg the nation's first public official to publicly report the status of each campaign promise.

 Tusk returned to New York City politics a decade later as an advisor and strategist for Andrew Yang's campaign in the 2021 New York City mayoral election, playing a unique role as both co-campaign managers were employees of his firm.
-After referring to Yang as an "empty vessel" in a March interview, critics warned that “Tusk could essentially be the shadow mayor for New York, while he is representing the interests of big corporate clients.”
-Tusk responded to the allegations, declaring “if we win, I will not lobby or talk with the new mayor — nor anyone in a Yang administration — on any matter that intersects with our work” in a statement.
+One critic from government group Reinvent Albany said that Tusk could be a shadow mayor for New York.
+Tusk responded to the allegations, and said he would not lobby a Yang administration.
 After Yang lost by an unexpectedly wide margin, Yang's former advisers criticized Tusk Strategies for avoiding freewheeling press conferences that were a feature of his Presidential campaign.